-Gluing on the hole punched leaves does take a little bit more time because they need to be held until the glue is slightly dry, You could try putting a rubber band around them to keep them secure so that you didn’t need to hold them though.
+Gluing on the hole punched leaves will take a little bit of time.
+Some time they may need to be held until the glue is slightly dry, depending on the glass jar you use.
+You could try putting a rubber band around them to keep them secure so that you didn’t need to hold them though.

 This is such an easy activity for a child.
-They can take an active role in creating the beautiful nature candle jar with minimal to no help needed.
+Your child can take an active role in creating the beautiful nature candle jar with minimal to no help needed.
 I think this would make a lovely gift for someone special too.

 Here are our nature candle holders in the daytime, when we weren’t using them.

-And here’s our nature candles holders at night time.
+At night, though, our candle holders were stunning.
 They turned out just beautiful!